 Use the detailed information in this article to make informed SCADA decisions.
 By spending just a few minutes to read this article now, you could potentially save yourself weeks or months of wasted effort later by avoiding common SCADA pitfalls.

-SCADA doesn't just refer to one technology, but rather to a specific kind of application.
+SCADA doesn't just refer to one technology, but rather to a single kind of application.
 SCADA systems collect data from a primary system in order to control that primary system.

-Obviously, this definition of SCADA systems has two main components: the process you want to control and monitor, and a cohesive system of electronic equipment that allows you to control and monitor that process from a central location.
+Obviously, this definition of SCADA systems has two main components: the process you want to control and monitor, and a system of electronic gear that allows you to control and monitor that process from a central location.

 As you can tell by this broad definition, SCADA systems can be built from many different types of technologies and protocols and still fall under the umbrella of "SCADA systems".